dbl-works/csv-unique-values/README.md

 # csv-unique-values

-A script to get unique values from rows in any CSV file.
+A script to get unique values from columns in any CSV file.

 Our use case is to run this script to populate in-app dropdowns with all possible values, but there's plenty more you can do with it, for example if you want to remove